breeatoomey/newity-case-study/ai-log.md

 Specific places I edited or overrode what came back:

 - **Trimmed self-assessment dressing.** First drafts of the "what's rough" section had each limitation softened with hedging language ("could potentially be improved by...").
 I rewrote them as direct statements of fact — "stalled-detection thresholds are hardcoded," "no audit log," "no accessibility audit."
-The brief is explicit that honesty about fragility is the signal, not graceful framing.
+Honest fragility is more useful than graceful hedging — a future maintainer needs to know where the weak spots are, not be reassured.
 - **Cut the "polish" framing throughout.** AI drafts kept reaching for "polished UI" or "clean design" language.
-The brief is explicit that polish isn't evaluated.
+Polish doesn't help the team using the tool — usability does.
 Reframed every instance toward usability or product judgment instead.
 - **Pushed back on a data quality callout dropdown.** Mid-Phase-3, the AI suggested expanding the data quality callout into an interactive disclosure showing affected docs.
 I built it, then sat with it and realized the framing overpromised what the code did.
 Cut it before submission — see segment 6 of this log.
-This is captured here because the *decision to cut* came out of a documentation moment (writing the README description of the feature exposed how thin the implementation was relative to the label).
+This is captured here because the decision to cut came out of a documentation moment (writing the README description of the feature exposed how thin the implementation was relative to the label).
 - **Owned the demo narrative explicitly.** AI suggested several phrasings for the 27/37 finding in the demo segment.
 I picked the one that frames the cut as judgment rather than face-saving: *"I built a callout for this and then cut it because the label overpromised what the code did.
 The right place for this insight is in the conversation with the team, not as a UI feature."*

 ### What I'm doing before submission